-We’ve achieved things like infection rates in certain hospitals cut by 68%.
-We’ve seen throughput in an OR [operating room] improved by 75%.
-We saw one area where the folks reduced the denials by a million dollars.
+We’ve achieved things like infection rates in certain hospitals being cut by 68%.
+We’ve seen throughput in an OR [operating room] improve by 75%.
+We saw one area where the folks reduced the [insurance] denials by a million dollars.
 I could keep on going on.

-So there’s our four-step improvement kata — on the far, right, is our logo.
-That probably doesn’t mean much to you, but what looks like a triangle represents that we’re a not-for-profit healthcare system in Tennessee, Mississippi, and Arkansas, and that represents the threefold ministry of Christ, and the rectangle represents our system, where I just put the word “vision.”
+So there’s our four-step improvement kata — on the far right is our logo.
+That probably doesn’t mean much to you, but what looks like a triangle represents that we’re a not-for-profit healthcare system in Tennessee, Mississippi, and Arkansas, and that represents the threefold ministry of Christ.
+The rectangle represents our system, where I just put the word “vision.”
 Each step frames the next step.

-So once we understand what our challenge is, what we’re trying to accomplish, normally for us 52 weeks into the future, then that’s going to frame the next step of “Where are we at today?
+Once we understand what our challenge is, what we’re trying to accomplish, normally for us 52 weeks into the future, then that’s going to frame the next step of “Where are we at today?
 What’s the current condition?”

 Once we understand that, we then move to the next target condition.
 The magic word, there’s the word “next.”
 It implies there will be multiple target conditions on our way to the challenge.

-The next part is, “What do you expect to happen as a result of doing that?”
+The next part is, I ask, “What do you expect to happen as a result of doing that?”
 So, that’s part of that plan session.
 Then we’re going to do something.
-Then we find out what really happened.
+Then we find out what happened.
 Many times that’s different than what we thought was going to happen.
 And then, we evaluate, we adjust based on what we learned.

 This [kata] process is helping us move through these really unpredictable times, especially during Covid.

 This [kata process] is helping us move through these really unpredictable times, especially during Covid.
-When Covid hit for us, we saw the thinking that we had been investing in since 2015.
-People were using that [kata] thinking as they were maneuvering all these new obstacles that this pandemic brought to us.
+When Covid hit us, we saw the thinking we had been investing in since 2015.
+People were using that [kata] thinking as they were maneuvering all these new obstacles that this pandemic brought us.